rickbronson/Bouffalo-bl602-on-Debian/README.md

  make bl602_demo_event
 ```

  - Erase.
-Before you do this, you need to hold down the "D8" button and press the RESET button, then relase them both.
+Before you do this, you need to hold down the "D8" button and press the EN button, then relase them both.
 ```
  make erase
 ```

 - Flash one app.
-Before you do this you need to "erase" above, Also, before you do this, you need to hold down the "D8" button and press the RESET button, then relase them both.
+Before you do this you need to do "erase" as above.
+Also, before you do this, you need to hold down the "D8" button and press the EN button, then relase them both.
 ```
  make bl602_demo_event-flash
 ```

-- Use a terminal program to get to the command line
+- Now press the EN button on the board and use a terminal program to get to the command line

 ```
 minicom -b 115200 -w -D /dev/ttyUSB0 -C ~/minicom.USB0-bl602.cap